lockwooda/notes/Y2S2/COMP2215/6-InterruptHandling.md

    * Life simpler if you make your ISR uninterruptable
      * No worries about stack depth
      * No overhead for re-entrant code
-     * Do not want latency
+     * Has latency
-     * Lost interrupts!
+     * Can lead to lost interrupts
    * Move data that needs processing to some buffer, set global flag, return immediately
    * Check flag in main loop and do work there
 2. Keep them simple